dollygupta362/Apple-Products-Data-Analytics-Using-Python/README.md

 <h1 align="center">📱 Apple Products Data Analytics (Python Project)</h1>

 Welcome to the **Apple Products Data Analytics** project!
-This is a focused **Exploratory Data Analysis (EDA)** project built using **Python**, designed to uncover insights from Apple’s product listings — including pricing trends, reviews, and product ratings.
+This is a focused **Exploratory Data Analysis (EDA)** project built using **Python**, designed to uncover insights from Apple’s product listings — including pricing trends, customer reviews, discounts, and star ratings.

-The project uses `pandas`, `seaborn`, and `matplotlib` to identify patterns in product performance and help understand what influences customer engagement and purchasing decisions.
+The project now includes **7 interactive visualizations** using both `Plotly` and `pandas` to analyze Apple product performance and understand customer behavior.

 ---

 ## 📘 About the Project

 This analysis uses a structured dataset containing product listings for Apple iPhones and other Apple products.
-It includes information such as **product name, price, rating, review count, and category**.
+It includes information such as **product name, price, MRP, rating, RAM, discount, and review volume**.

-The main goals of this project were to:
+The goals of this project were to:
-- Explore pricing patterns and product segmentation
+- Explore pricing, rating, and discount patterns
-- Analyze customer engagement through ratings and reviews
+- Analyze customer engagement via reviews and rating counts
-- Derive actionable business insights using Python-based data exploration
+- Visualize relationships between product features and popularity
+- Provide **business-ready insights** using Python and Plotly

 ---